gtrofimov/soatest-llm-prompts/README.md

 Include the scenarios below described in a given-when-then format:

 Scenario:
-Given a Parabank user with and existing account, when a user logs into Parabank, and deposits some amount into an account, then the account will have the deposited amount.
+Given a Parabank user with an existing account, when a user logs into Parabank, and deposits some amount into an account, then the account will have the deposited amount.

 Scenario:
-Given a Parabank user with and existing account, when a user logs into Parabank, and pays a bill then an account will be missing the amount paid in the bill.
+Given a Parabank user with an existing account, when a user logs into Parabank, and pays a bill then an account will be missing the amount paid in the bill.

+Scenario
 ```